-Hot water pelted my back that stunning, late summer morning.
-I stretched my neck toward my chest and sighed in pleasure.
+HOT WATER PELTS MY BACK on a stunning, late summer morning.
+I stretch my neck toward my chest and sigh in pleasure.
 I adore hot water.
-My soapy fingertips slid down my neck then stopped at a bump a few inches under my left jaw.
-I pressed at it.
+My soapy fingertips slide down my neck then stop at a bump a few inches under my left jaw.
+I press at it.
 Hard and painless.
-A jab of fear made me frown.
+A jab of fear makes me frown.
 What is it?

 Nothing clearly, just a swollen lymph gland that will quickly disappear.

-Like my chubby belly, noun droppage, and now this thing on my neck that had a shape and size, a location and a hard feel under my fingertips, I’d have to learn to live with it.
-Still, I was not comatose and—a couple of months after first noticing the lump—I mentioned it to my gynecologist.
+Like my chubby belly, noun droppage, and now this thing on my neck that has a shape and size, a location, and a hard feel under my fingertips, I’ll have to learn to live with it.
+Still, I am not comatose and—a couple of months after first noticing the lump—I mention it to my gynecologist.

 “I have a thing, like a knot, on the side of my neck.”